fluid-cloudnative/fluid/docs/en/samples/accelerate_different_storage.md

 $ kubectl create -f dataset.yaml
 ```

-Here, we will create a resource object whose *kind* is `Dataset` , Dataset is a Custom Resource Definition (CRD) defined by Fluid.
-The CRD is used to tell Fluid where to find the data you need.

 Fluid mounts the `mountPoint` attribute defined in the CRD object to Alluxio, so this attribute can be any legal **UFS address** that can be recognized by Alluxio.

+In addition, multiple `mountPoint` can be set for each `Dataset`, so that you can mount all of the `mountPoint` to the specified directory.
+At the same time, you can also set `subPath` when mounting `PVC` to specify a `mountPoint` or its subdirectory set in the mount dataset.
+For example, in the above example, when mounting `PVC` to your pod, you can set `subPath: hdfs-file1`, so that only the `hdfs://<namenode>:<port>/path1` directory will be mounted.

-You can modify the `spec. mounts` field as required.
+You can modify the `spec.mounts` field as required.
 It is generally set to the access path of the underlying storage, for example:

 * HDFS：`- mountPoint: hdfs://<namenode>:<port>`；

 * AWS S3：

     ``` yaml
+    apiVersion: data.fluid.io/v1alpha1
+    kind: Dataset
+    metadata:
+      name: my-s3
+    spec:
+      mounts:
         - mountPoint: s3://<bucket-name>/<path-to-data>/
           name: s3
           options: